newchuyalong/libgdx-learning/Running-Tests.md

 Running the tests is currently limited to **Eclipse**, so [[make sure you have Eclipse setup properly|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]].
 In addition to this, you will also need:
 * [Ant](http://ant.apache.org/) installed and available in your `PATH` environment variable so you can execute it on the command line
 * [GWT Plugin](https://developers.google.com/eclipse/docs/download) for Eclipse - follow the instructions on the page and install only required and GWT stuff
+    * Also make sure that default GWT SDK is 2.6.1.
+You will probably have to download it [here](http://www.gwtproject.org/versions.html) and install it by going to Window/Eclipse -> Preferences -> Google -> Web Toolkit -> Add and then make sure it is checked.

 ## Getting the Source ##
 To get the sources and all the native libraries for all platforms, perform the following on the command line.
 You can do the cloning with a Git GUI as well of course: